kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 In the previous section, we described how to compute the gradients, which mathematically speaking, point into the *direction* of the steepest ascent of the cost function.
 In this section, we will describe how to use the gradients in order to *update* the weights and biases such that the cost decreases.

 We will describe a very simple way of updating the weights and biases which is called *Stochastic Gradient Descent* (SGD).
-Assuming that we have calculated BP3.2 and BP4.2, we can perform the weight updates as
+Assuming that we have calculated BP3.2 and BP4.2 for all layers, we can perform the weight updates as
 $$
 \textbf{W}^{l}_{s} = \textbf{W}^{l}_{s-1} - \lambda \left( \frac{\partial C}{\partial \textbf{W}^l} \right)_{s-1},
 $$